jspecify/jspecify-reference-checker/README.md

 # directories but still succeed in the others.)

-# And finally... there is often some version skew between the versions of
+# Next: There is often some version skew between the versions of dependencies
-# dependencies that our checker currently depends on and the newest versions
+# that our checker currently depends on and the newest versions that our build
-# that our build process pulls from upstream.
-As a result, the build may fail,
+# process pulls from upstream.
+As a result, the build may fail, typically
-# typically because it can't find the stubparser jar. *As of this writing*
+# because it can't find the stubparser jar. *As of this writing* (January 11,
-# (January 11, 2022), you can use the following command to set up appropriate
+# 2022), you can use the following command to set up appropriate versions
-# versions *after the build has failed and after you have unshallowed the other
+# *after the build has failed and after you have unshallowed the other
 # repositories*.

 $ ( cd ../annotation-tools && git checkout dc56ce2a7d8cb85e4af72c78d3bf26d25c2fa7ec ) && ( cd ../stubparser && git checkout f41e795f71198e47925247b2d40061be670252d4 )

+# After that, the tests are likely to *build* but not *pass*.
+There are two
+# more reasons for this:
+#
+# 1. Our checker has some known issues.
+# 2. The samples use @NullnessUnspecified, an annotation that currently doesn't
+#    exist in the mainline of jspecify/jspecify.
+#
+# To get the tests to pass, you can check and build out a different branch of
+# our sample repo, one that has the expected incorrect results encoded into the
+# samples *and* has @NullnessUnspecified present:

+$ ( cd ../jspecify && git checkout samples-google-prototype && ./gradlew )
 ```